Buffy the Vampire Slayer (film): Television

-The film was taken in a different direction from what one of its writers Joss Whedon intended, and, five years later, he created the darker and acclaimed television series of the same name.
+Annoyed by his loss of creative control over the movie, Whedon wrote and produced a television series of the same name five years later on The WB network.
+In keeping with Whedon's original concept for Buffy Summers, the series changed a number of key details concerning her personal history.
+For example, the movie portrays Buffy as a senior in high school when she becomes the Slayer, but this is retconned in the show so that she instead takes on the role as a sophomore.
+In the film, Buffy is an only child and has wealthy but negligent parents who spoil her; in the show, Buffy has a caring, newly divorced mother named Joyce and later a younger sister, Dawn.

-Many of the details given in the film differ from those of the later television series.
-For example, Buffy's age and history are dissimilar; she is a senior in high school in the film, but the series starts with her as a sophomore.
-The film does portray who the Buffy of the television series was before she learned of her destiny as the Slayer: a popular but selfish and superficial cheerleader.
-In the film, her parents are wealthy but negligent socialites who care little for her and spend their time at parties and golf tournaments; in the television series, Buffy has a caring, newly divorced mother named Joyce.
 The supernatural abilities of both vampires and the Slayer are depicted differently.
 The vampires in the film die like humans; in the television series, they turn to dust.
 Unlike the television series, their faces remain human albeit pale, fanged, and with notched ears, whereas in the television series, they take on a demonic aspect, especially when newly raised.
 The television series suggests that new vampires must consciously learn to maintain a human appearance.
 In the film, Merrick has been reincarnated many times, to train many Slayers; in the television series, Watchers are mortal and specially trained for their role and mission.
 Merrick's British accent and the manner of his death are different when he appears in flashbacks in the television series.

 Joss Whedon has expressed his dissatisfaction with the film's interpretation of the script, stating, "I finally sat down and had written it and somebody had made it into a movie, and I felt like—well, that's not quite her.
 It's a start, but it's not quite the girl."

 According to the Official Buffy Watcher's Guide, Whedon wrote the pilot to the television series as a sequel to his original script, which is why the television series makes references to events that did not occur in the film.
 In 1999, Dark Horse Comics released a graphic novel adaptation of Whedon's original script under the title The Origin.
 Whedon stated: "The Origin comic, though I have issues with it, CAN pretty much be accepted as canonical.
 They did a cool job of combining the movie script with the series, that was nice, and using the series Merrick and not a certain OTHER thespian who shall remain hated."